 Then you will need to select “Search Terms”.
 This will show you all the search terms your ad has popped up for.

-To add keywords that you want to block your add from showing for click on “Negative Keywords” on the left bar.
+To add keywords that you want to block your ad from showing, click on “Negative Keywords” on the left bar.
 Then click the blue plus sign on the top left or middle of the screen.

 In the box, enter all the keywords you wish to add to your Negative Keywords list.